greatcyan/portfolio/README.md

   - 🔧 **Troubleshooting and diagnostics** of electronic circuits and control systems
   - 🧠 **Problem-solving** using logical and analytical thinking in lab and field environments
   - 💡 Practical knowledge of microcontrollers, sensors, and industrial automation
-  - 🛠️ Hands-on experience in PCB design, soldering, and equipment calibration
+  - 🛠️ Hands-on experience in PCB design, board repair, soldering, and equipment calibration
-  - 📐 Basic skills in CAD and electrical schematics interpretation This background sharpened my attention to detail and ability to work with complex systems—skills I now bring into data analytics and business intelligence.
+  - 📐 Basic skills in CAD and electrical schematics interpretation

+This background sharpened my attention to detail and ability to work with complex systems—skills I now bring into data analytics and business intelligence.

 ### 📜Relevant Certifications